kunalphaltankar/project-gutenberg/README.md

 # Context and goal

-I build this application using Gutenberg API (https://github.com/garethbjohnson/gutendex).
+I built this application using Gutenberg API (https://github.com/garethbjohnson/gutendex).

 It's made with React Native, coupled with some extra nice packages to handle routing, dataflow and UI elements.